-Producing and sharing energy through blockchains in your local village, a trend?
-A new, fair, tastefully roasted coffee brand using blockchains.
+A fair, tastefully roasted coffee brand using blockchains.
 Can stakeholders benefit or learn from it?
+Producing and sharing energy through blockchains in your local village, a new trend?

 Startups and new technologies have the ability to rejuvenate the establishment.
-The latter is searching ‘fresh and fair’ methods to produce and market products.
-Especially towards millennials as a large, sustainable contious consumer group.
+The latter is searching ‘fresh and fair’ methods to produce and distribute products.
+Especially towards millennials as a large, sustainable conscious consumer group.

 In the video, Moyee Coffee demonstrates that their carbon footprint scores better than established coffee brands.
 It is based on an estimation of the types of coffee and lifecycle analysis for coffee.
 Result: Moyee offers coffee with an intensity of 3.92 kg CO2 eq./kg of roasted coffee, which seems to be twice as good as the unshaded and shaded monocultures that established coffee companies grow.